Tremella Foliacea: The Ultimate Mushroom Guide

 Some authorities say that this is an edible but very poor fungus, but being insubstantial it has no culinary value.

-Other names: Leafy Brain, Jelly Leaf, Brown Witch's Butter.
+Common names: Leafy Brain, Jelly Leaf, Brown Witch's Butter.

-Tremella Foliacea Look-Alikes
+Tremella foliacea Look-Alikes

 Parasitic on Stereum hirsutum; its fruitbodies are yellow-orange and usually less tightly folded than those of Tremella foliacea.